stacks-network/docs/_develop/zero_to_dapp_4.md

 ## Submit a DApp to application mining

-Only applications that integrate Blockstack authentication, use GAI storage, and which are accessible to review can participate in application mining.
+Only applications that integrate Blockstack authentication and that are accessible to review can participate in application mining.

 To submit an application for App Mining, you select <a href="https://app.co/mining" target="\_blank">App Mining</a> from the App.co menu and then select the **Submit your app for qualification** button.